slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Poets are damned but see with the eyes of angels.' -- Allen Ginsberg*

 <!--
+> *'We must never confuse elegance with snobbery' -- Yves Saint Laurent*
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.'*
 > *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe
 -->